 Programs use specific, predetermined criteria to identify potentially at-risk beneficiaries for enrollment in a PRR.
-Missouri's specific criteria are checked below:
+Texas' specific criteria are checked below:

-Filling a certain number of controlled substance prescriptions Filling a certain number of other prescriptions ~ Utilizing a certain number of pharmacies to obtain controlled substances Multiple medical providers. ~ Visiting a certain number of prescribers to obtain controlled substances Multiple medical providers. ~ Visiting a certain number of emergency rooms ~ Obtaining a certain number of controlled substances in the same therapeutic class ✓ Referral/recommendation
+~ Filling a certain number of controlled substance prescriptions ~ Filling a certain number of other prescriptions ~ Utilizing a certain number of pharmacies to obtain controlled substances ✓ Visiting a certain number of prescribers to obtain controlled substances Medical services from a number of like providers and in quantities that exceed the levels considered medically necessary by current medical practices, standards, and policies. ~ Visiting a certain number of emergency rooms ~ Obtaining a certain number of controlled substances in the same therapeutic class ~ Referral/recommendation